CollerDevTeam/style-guides/HTML/html-guide.md

 ### Explain code as needed, where possible

 Use comments to explain code: What does it cover, what purpose does it serve, why is respective solution used or preferred?
 This item is optional as it is not deemed a realistic expectation to always demand fully documented code.
 Mileage may vary heavily for HTML and CSS code and depends on the project’s complexity.

+*Why?*: Comments can greatly help other maintainers of the code understand the intent and function.